European weapons manufacturers scramble to adapt to wartime demand

 The EU has been buying equipment and supplies for the Ukrainian military, including lethal weaponry, which it said should be used for defensive purposes.

 Last Friday European Union leaders agreed to give more financial and military aid to Ukraine.
-The bloc's top diplomat, Josep Borrell said specific proposals on that would be discussed later this month.
+The bloc's top diplomat, Josep Borrell, said specific proposals on that would be discussed this month.

 Russia rained cruise missiles on busy Ukrainian cities on Monday in what the United States called "horrific strikes", killing civilians and knocking out power and heat with its most widespread air attacks since the start of the war in February.